cabouman/svmbir/README.md

 ```make -C svmbir/sv-mbirct/src/ CC=gcc```
 Option 2: If an Intel ICC compiler is present, then faster reconstruction can be achieved by building with ICC:
 ```make -C svmbir/sv-mbirct/src/ CC=icc```
-Option 3: For MacOS, compile using the apple CLang compiler by running:
+Option 3: For MacOS, compile using the apple Clang compiler by running:
 ```make -C svmbir/sv-mbirct/src/ CC=clang```

 #### 4. Install the Python Package
 Run the command